bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 - Environment and Climate Change Canada (Water Quality)
 - Ministry of Environment (Ground Water Wells)
 - Ministry of Environment (Historical Hydrometric Data)
-- Meteorological Service of Canada (Cliamte)
+- Meteorological Service of Canada (Climate)
 - BC Environmental Monitoring System (Water Quality)

 The quarterly scrapers are also orchestrated by Apache Airflow.